 Back before the franking cut was announced, ANZ shares would have netted you a 5.57% yield (or 7.95% grossed-up with full franking) – so you’re actually getting a better deal buying in today than in September.

 For an income stock, I think ANZ is being undervalued by the market due to the woes of its peers and remains a great pick for dividend income today in my view.
 An actual dividend cut is still a real risk in 2020 – but I think over the long-term, ANZ remains a top share to own for income investors.

-The post Why the ANZ share price might be a buy for dividend income appeared first on Motley Fool Australia.
+The post Why the ANZ share price might be undervalued appeared first on Motley Fool Australia.